Dual Language Program and FAQs

-Our dual language school in San Antonio follows a 50/50 model focused on biliteracy development.
+Our dual language program follows a 50/50 model focused on biliteracy development.
 This means that roughly half of instruction is in Spanish and half is in English.
 Languages are divided by content area.
-Math instruction is in English PK-5th grade.
-All students, PK-5th grade receive science and social studies in Spanish to help develop their Spanish literacy.
+Math instruction is in English K-5th grade.
+All students, K-5th grade receive science and social studies in Spanish to help develop their Spanish literacy.
 At SMM, students also receive Religion in Spanish.
 This does not mean students will not learn math content in Spanish or science and social studies content in English.
 There are other opportunities throughout the day/week for children to learn vocabulary in both languages.

 It is important that children learn to read in their native language where their vocabulary is already established and where parents can continue to help them develop.
 Additionally, we know what children learn in one language will transfer to their second language.
 In other words, children only learn the process of reading once.
 Hence, the child’s first language determines the language of instruction for Language Arts.

-In Pre-K3 - 1st grade, the student will be placed in Spanish Language Arts if the home language is Spanish, and in English Language Arts if the home language is English.
+In Kindergarten and 1st grade, the student will be placed in Spanish Language Arts if the home language is Spanish, and in English Language Arts if the home language is English.
 Starting in 2nd grade, all students take two sections of Language Arts, one in Spanish and one in English, to continue their biliteracy development.

 My child is in X grade, but s/he has two teachers?
 I don't understand.

 Our teachers work together as dual language teams.
-Take 1st grade, with Mrs. Terry and Mrs. Montoya.
-Mrs. Terry, a fluent English speaker, teaches all her content in English.
-Mrs. Montoya, a fluent Spanish speaker, teaches all her content in Spanish.
+Take 1st grade, with Mrs. T. and Mrs. M. Mrs. T, a fluent English speaker, teaches all her content in English.
+Mrs. M., a fluent Spanish speaker, teaches all her content in Spanish.

-So, let's say that I have a child whose first language is English and her homeroom teacher is Mrs. Montoya.
-Notice first, that she was not simply placed with Mrs. Terry because she speaks English.
+So, let's say that I have a child whose first language is English and her homeroom teacher is Mrs. M. Notice first, that she was not simply placed with Mrs. Terry because she speaks English.
 This is because we want a mix of languages in each classroom to help children develop biliteracy.
-So, she would have English Language Arts and Math with Mrs. Terry, and Science, Social Studies and Religion with Mrs. Montoya.
+So, she would have English Language Arts and Math with Mrs. T., and Science, Social Studies and Religion with Mrs. M.

 What if my children falls behind academically since instruction is sometimes in a language s/he does not understand?